ncullen93/pyGOBN/README.md

 	- http://scip.zib.de/#scipoptsuite

 <h2>Usage</h2>
 The pyGOBN project comes pre-packed with the tar files of both the GOBNILP and SCIP source code.
-Therefore, there is absolutely no need to download anything except this package.
-You do, however, have to actually unpack, link, and make GOBNILP & SCIP when using pyGOBN for the first time.
-Here is the command:
+There is no need to download anything except this package.
+However, unless you are using your own already-built GOBNILP source code, you do have to actually unpack, link, and make GOBNILP & SCIP when using pyGOBN for the first time.
+Luckily, all this can be done from pyGOBN with a single command:

 	>>> from pyGOBN import *
 	>>> gobn = GOBN()